The Damaged Psyches of Abused Women

 We’ve already seen that physical abuse causes serious consequences that can affect a woman for the rest of her life.
 However, no less important are the wounds that affect emotional and psychological balance.

-The brain suffers from a type of post-traumatic stress that’s so high that it triggers not only an obvious cognitive decline, but also a sense of being defenselessness and fear.
+Additionally, the brain suffers from a type of post-traumatic stress that’s so high that it triggers not only an obvious cognitive decline but also a sense of being defenselessness and profound fear.

 To conclude, all of the irreversible neuronal impacts on abused women can turn their world upside down.
 These are devastating situations.